MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 These values are *not* relative to the stroke width.
 For example, if the stroke width is 10, and you want a line composed of square dashes and square gaps, set the `intervals` array to { 10, 10 }.
 The `phase` argument indicates where within the dash pattern the line begins.
 In this example, if you want the line to begin with the square gap, set `phase` to 10.

 The ends of the dashes are affected by the `StrokeCap` property of `SKPaint`.
 For wide stroke widths, it is very common to set this property to `SKStrokeCap.Round` to round the ends of the dashes.
-In this case, the values in the `intervals` array do *not* include the extra length resulting from the rounding, which means that a circular dot requires specifying a width of zero.
+In this case, the values in the `intervals` array do *not* include the extra length resulting from the rounding.
+This fact means that a circular dot requires specifying a width of zero.
 For a stroke width of 10, to create a line with circular dots and gaps between the dots of the same diameter, use an `intervals` array of { 0, 20 }.

 The **Animated Dotted Text** page is similar to the **Outlined Text** page described in the article [**Integrating Text and Graphics**](~/xamarin-forms/user-interface/graphics/skiasharp/basics/text.md) in that it displays outlined text characters by setting the `Style` property of the `SKPaint` object to `SKPaintStyle.Stroke`.
 In addition, **Animated Dotted Text** uses `SKPathEffect.CreateDash` to give this outline a dotted appearance, and the program also animates the `phase` argument of the `SKPathEffect.CreateDash` method to make the dots seem to travel around the text characters.
 Here's the page in landscape mode: